xxxFRIARxxx/SaltyBot/README.md

 * Gathers a suggested winner (via probability of a win, difference in skill variance, and winstreaks)
 * Bets automatically (via probability of a win, difference in winstreaks, and the amount of salt in your balance)

-**Special Thanks:  DukeOfEarl for teaching me everything I know, and some coding help with this program.**
+**Special Thanks:  DukeOfEarl for teaching me everything I know about programming, and some coding help with this program.**

 # Instructions for use